you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 Checks if value is an empty object or collection.

+> [!WARNING]
-:heavy_exclamation_mark:`Note that the Native version does not support evaluating a Set or a Map`
+> The Native version does not support evaluating a Set or a Map

   ```js
   // Lodash